nodejs/nodejs.dev/src/documentation/0019-package-json/index.md

 You have seen in the description above version numbers like these: `~3.0.0` or `^0.13.0`.
 What do they mean, and which other version specifiers can you use?

-That symbol specifies which updates you package accepts, from that dependency.
+That symbol specifies which updates your package accepts, from that dependency.

 Given that using semver (semantic versioning) all versions have 3 digits, the first being the major release, the second the minor release and the third is the patch release, you have these rules: